What is off label promotion and marketing?

 Medical device manufacturer Biocompatibles Inc. paid $36 million to settle a whistleblower case and related criminal charges that alleged the company marketed a FDA-approved embolization device for off-label uses as a drug-delivery device for chemotherapy to treat patients with liver cancer.

 Medtronic paid $2.8 million to resolve a whistleblower complaint brought by a former Medtronic sales rep that alleged the company promoted the use of its SubQ stimulation to reduce chronic pain, even though the safety and efficacy of the medical procedure had not been established as required by the FDA.
 Medtronic promoted this procedure, the qui tam lawsuit alleged, by selling SubQ devices to pain management physicians at steep discounts and promising them they could make $10,000 profit on each patient.
-To get Medicare reimbursement for the off-label use, Medtronic allegedly instructed hospitals to use a billing code assigned to the FDA-approved use.
+To get Medicare reimbursement for the off label promotion medical device use, Medtronic allegedly instructed hospitals to use a billing code assigned to the FDA-approved use.

 If you are aware of off-label marketing by a pharma company or medical device company, contact Phillips & Cohen for a free, confidential review of your matter with experienced whistleblower attorneys.